abelardopardo/ontask_b/docs_src/Install/install_ontask.rst

     Default: ``settings/local.env``

-Configuration variables (*script* level)
+Configuration variables

   These are variables that can be defined either in the execution environment (like the previous ones) or in the file with name specified in the variable ``ENV_FILENAME``.
 The value of the configuration variables is obtaineed with the following rules:

-    1. Read the value from the definition in ``ENV_FILENAME``.
+    1. Read the value from the definitions in the file with name ``ENV_FILENAME`` (if not empty).

     2. If no value is found in the previous step, take the value from the executing environment.

     3. If no value is found in the previous step, take the default value.

-Configuration script (*script* level)

-  This is a python file read by Django during its start-up procedure.
-The variables in this script can be defined using any python expression and may have arbitrarily complex expressions and operations (even function calls).
-The difference with the previous variables is that changes in these variables require changing the source code.
+The execution begins by running a python file read by Django during its start-up procedure.
+The first step is to read the environment and configuration variables followed by the definition of additional variables.
+The values of these additional variables can be any python expression and may have arbitrarily complex expressions and operations (even function calls).

 .. _configuration_variables:

 Configuration variables
 -----------------------

-The following variables (in alphabetical order) can be defined outside the OnTask code for its configuration:
+The following variables (in alphabetical order) can be defined outside the OnTask code for its configuration.
+All of them have deault values, some of them require a value, and the value of some of them can be changed without stopping the application.

 ``ALLOWED_HOSTS``
   Comma-separated list of host names used to validate the HTTP requests received by the platform.
 It helps to avoid processing requests that fake their Host headers.
 If OnTask is going to be hosted in ``www.yoursite.com``, then you may want to define it as ``www.yoursite.com,yoursite.com``.
 By default the platform allows request with any Host header.